-Weyerhaeuser Room 215
+Weyerhaeuser Hall, Room 215

 - Start even earlier!
 Ideally, you will present a consistent pattern of academic and extracurricular activities that fit the fellowship’s purpose.
 A personal history is not built in one semester.
-If your interests and goals change along the way, that is fine too; think about how to connect your newfound passion with your previous experiences.
+If your interests and goals change along the way, that is fine too; think about how to connect your new passion with your previous experiences.

 - Find a coach.
 Athletes, artists, and others in competitive performance based fields all depend on experienced mentors who provide encouragement, criticism and guidance.
-Students pursuing major fellowships need similiar support.
+Students pursuing major fellowships need similar support.
 Find someone who can help you explore your strengths and weaknesses, reveal your passions and dreams, and select experiences to help you demonstrate who you are.

 - Draft your personal statement.
 A personal statement is central to many fellowship applications.
 For some it is virtually all you will submit.
 The first draft is the hardest, so start now.
 Note overlapping opportunities.
 Several different fellowships may match your goals and experience.
 Do the research to find out, and build on the work you’ve already done.